-Nave Blevins enjoys songwriting, and he cites Kris Kristofferson and Johnny Cash as two of his favorites.
-His bluegrass influences include the Osborne Brothers and Mac Wiseman.
-But Blevins is also a big fan of the comedy routines associated with bluegrass and early country music.
-Some of his favorite comedians include Mike Snyder, Ronnie Stoneman, Roy Stevens, Grandpa Jones, and Minnie Pearl.
-"They had some wonderful comedians back then," he says.
-Blevins includes comedy in his performances, which he calls "a family-oriented show."
+Nave Blevins enjoyed songwriting, and he cites Kris Kristofferson and Johnny Cash as two of his favorites.
+His bluegrass influences included the Osborne Brothers and Mac Wiseman.
+But Blevins was also a big fan of the comedy routines associated with bluegrass and early country music.
+Some of his favorite comedians included Mike Snyder, Ronnie Stoneman, Roy Stevens, Grandpa Jones, and Minnie Pearl.
+“They had some wonderful comedians back then,” he said.
+Blevins included comedy in his performances, which he called “a family-oriented show.”

-Blevins has recorded two CDs, which include several of his original songs.
+Blevins recorded two CDs, which include several of his original songs.